SteelCompendium/data-md-dse/Bestiary/Draw Steel Monsters - Unlinked.md

 > ⭐️ **Destructive Path**
 >
-> The juggernaut automatically destroys any mundane size 1 objects in their path when they move or are forced moved.
+> The juggernaut automatically destroys any mundane size 1 objects in their path when they move or are force moved.
 They can break through any mundane wall made of wood, stone, or a similarly sturdy material this way as long as the wall is 2 squares thick or less.

 > ⭐️ **Defiant Anger**
 >